uvsingh2706/rock-paper-scissor-game/README.md

 # rock-paper-scissor-game
-I have created a small game of rock, paper and scissor using html, css and javascript
+I have created a small game of rock, paper and scissor using html and javascript.